zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ![](./images/paoas5.8.png " ")
 9. Now , we will enrich the visualization by adding “Attrition Predict” from the Model as below.
 Select Employee Count, Department, Jobrole and Attrition Predict.
 Pick table as visualization
 ![](./images/paoas5.9.png " ")
-This way we can see how many employees are likeliy to leave by Department and Job Role.
+This way we can see how many employees are likely to leave by Department and Job Role.
 10. Lets add, “Attrition Predict” as a global filter for it to reflect across the whole canvas.
 Drag the column to the top.
 ![](./images/paoas5.10.png " ")
-11. When we set "Attrition Predict" to YES , the tool only considers data of employees predicted to quit the company and applies to the analysis we conducted previously as seen below.
+11. When we set "Attrition Predict" to YES , the tool only filters data of employees predicted to quit the company and applies to the analysis we conducted previously as seen below.
 ![](./images/paoas5.11.png " ")

-It is vital for a HR Department to identify the factors that keep employees and those which prompt them to leave, this way we can provide related insights as to how many employees are likely to quit and the probable reason behind it , so that Organizations could do more to prevent the loss of valuable people.
+It is vital for a HR Department to identify the factors that keep employees and those which prompt them to leave, this way we can provide related insights as to how many employees are likely to quit and the probable reason behind it, so that Organizations could do more to prevent the loss of valuable resources to the company.

 ## Acknowledgements